zhongyl0430/teach/content/Probability/4 Continuous Random Variables and Probability Distributions/EXERCISES Section 4.1 (1-10).md

 # 8
 In commuting to work, a professor must first get on a bus near her house and then transfer to a second bus.
 If the waiting time (in minutes) at each stop has a uniform distribution with $A = 0$ and $B = 5$ , then it can be shown that the total waiting time $Y$ has the pdf

-Copyright 2016 Cangage Learning.
-All Rights Reserved, May not be copied, scanned, or duplicated, in whole or in part.
-Due to electronic rights, some third party content may be suppressed from the eBook and/or eChapter(s). silicorial review has deemed that any suppressed content does not materially affect the overall learning experience.
-Congage Learning reserves the right to remove additional content at any time if subsequent rights restrictions require it.

 $$
 f\left( y\right) = \left\{ \begin{array}{ll} \frac{1}{25}y & 0 \leq y < 5 \\ \frac{2}{5} - \frac{1}{25}y & 5 \leq y \leq {10} \\ 0 & y < 0\text{ or }y > {10} \end{array}\right.
 $$